 Tips to Prevent stomach ulcers

-Stomach ulcers are often also known by the name peptic ulcers.
-They are basically painful sores which can be found in the stomach lining or small intestine.
-As per a study by the American Gastroenterological Association, about 4 million people suffer from stomach ulcers and one in ten people can get the problem in their lifetime.
-The problem occurs when the thick layer of mucus which protects our stomach from digestive juices gets reduced.
-This is a very common health problem and ulcers which occur in the stomach are also called gastric ulcers.
+Stomach ulcers are often also known by the name peptic ulcers or gastric ulcers.
+They are painful sores found in the stomach lining or small intestine.
+As per a study by the American Gastroenterological Association, about 4 million people suffer from stomach ulcers, and one in ten people can get the problem in their lifetime.
+The problem occurs when the thick layer of mucus, which protects our stomach from digestive juices, is reduced.
+Stomach ulcers are a very common health problem and are treatable in most.

-• Infection with Helicobacter pylori- H. Pylori is basically a type of bacteria, which could infect about two-third of people in the world.
-It infects the stomach, and in some cases may even lead to stomach diseases.
+• Infection with Helicobacter pylori – Pylori is a type of bacteria that could infect about two-thirds of people worldwide.
+It infects the stomach and sometimes may even lead to stomach diseases.
 It can also cause problems like ulcers in the stomach or duodenum.
-The infection by H. Pylori is the main cause in about 8 in 10 cases of stomach ulcer.
-Once you get infected, the treatment is essential else infection will be left for a lifetime.
-What happens is, in many people it causes no problem and many of these bacteria just live in the lining of the stomach and duodenum without any harm.
-This in turn causes the defense mucus barrier to be disrupted, and allows the acid to cause inflammation and ulcers.
+The infection by H. Pylori is the main cause in about 8 in 10 cases of stomach ulcers.
+Once you get infected, treatment is essential; otherwise, the infection will last a lifetime.
+It causes no problems in many people, and many bacteria live in the lining of the stomach and duodenum without harm.
+This, in turn, disrupts the defense mucus barrier and allows the acid to cause inflammation and ulcers.

-• Anti inflammatory drugs like aspirin- The anti inflammatory drugs are also known as non- steroidal anti inflammatory drugs (NSAIDs) which come in many different types of brands.
-Examples include: Aspirin, Ibuprofen And Diclofenac.
-These drugs are taken by people for arthritis or for muscular pains etc and sometimes they affect the mucus barrier of the stomach that allows acid causing an ulcer.
+• Anti-inflammatory drugs like aspirin –The anti-inflammatory drugs are also known as non-steroidal anti-inflammatory drugs (NSAIDs) and come in many different brands.
+Examples include Aspirin, Ibuprofen And Diclofenac.
+People take these drugs for arthritis or muscular pains, and sometimes, they affect the mucus barrier of the stomach, causing acid.

-• Other factors- Some viral infections can also cause stomach ulcer whereas its other causes are really rare.
+• Other factors –Some viral infections can also cause stomach ulcers, whereas other causes are really rare.
 Stomach cancer may look similar to an ulcer, but cancer in the stomach is quite uncommon, and it may need to be ruled out if one is found to have a stomach ulcer.

 Symptoms of stomach ulcer